MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/filterpipeline/ne-filterpipeline-__midl___midl_itf_filterpipeline_0000_0000_0003.md

 ## -remarks

 A rendering filter uses the <a href="..\filterpipeline\nn-filterpipeline-iprintpipelineprogressreport.md">IPrintPipelineProgressReport</a> interface to send updates to the pipeline.

 Rendering filters convert XPS to the page description language (PDL).

-A pipeline does not necessarily need one of the EXpsJobConsumption enumeration values.</p>
+A pipeline does not necessarily need one of the EXpsJobConsumption enumeration values.